ZaiusInc/node-sdk/README.md

 ## Configuration

 You'll need to configure the SDK with your API keys.
 If you are only sending data to ODP, you normally only need your public API key, however, some API calls will require your private API key.
-These can be obtained from the [APIs page](https://app.zaius.com/#/api_management) in the ODP app.
+These can be obtained from the Settings -> APIs page in the ODP app.

 ```typescript
 import {z} from '@zaiusinc/node-sdk';